devstar0718/bunzz_payment_splitter/README.md

 `totalErc20Released`

-Getter for the total ERC20 released on the contract, only by **owner**
+Getter for the total ERC20 released on the contract

 | name  | type   | description                       |
 | :---- | :----- | :-------------------------------- |